 MOD CHN/28A8/1#50247

-5.79 The use of the bands 415-495 kHz and 505-526.5 kHz (505-510 kHz in Region 2) by the maritime mobile service is limited to radiotelegraphy.
+5.79 In the maritime mobile service, the frequency bands 415-495 kHz and 505-526.5 kHz are limited to be used for radiotelegraphy and the NAVDAT system.
+Such use of the NAVDAT system should be in accordance with the most recent version of Recommendation ITU-R M.2010, subject to special arrangements between interested and affected administrations.
+(WRC-19)

 Reasons: It is necessary to identify the spectrum need for NAVDAT system in MF in accordance with relevant ITU-R recommendation.